Matter & Substance

 Deduct your expenses

 Rental property owners often overlook deductible expenses related to travel and day-to-day operations.
+In general, you can deduct “ordinary and necessary” expenses related to your rental.
 Commonly missed deductions include:

 • Property management fees